 - Bushing or plate: Some models may include a bushing instead of a face plate on the latch assembly.
 The 3/4-inch bushing replaces the mortised-in face plate.

-- Square or rounded: There are two types of plates available; one has square corners, the other rounded corners.
+- Square or rounded: There are two types of plates available.
+One has square corners, the other rounded corners.
 Some manufacturers include them both in the kit.
 It's smart to check before purchasing.

 - Face plates: The decorative plate or escutcheon for the lockset is typically circular on sets with standard doorknobs.
-Handleset face plates are larger, typically rectangular and have a mounting screw at the base.
+Handleset face plates are larger, typically rectangular, and have a mounting screw at the base.

-How to Remove a Door Handle
+How to Remove and Replace a Door Handle

 Remove the screws from the face plate behind the handle on the exterior side of the door, using a screwdriver or drill/driver.
 There may be only one mounting screw at the base of the plate.
 Remove all screws from the lever or doorknob on the inside.